2007–08 South-West Indian Ocean cyclone season: Severe Tropical Storm Lee–Ariel

 On November 13, the Australian Bureau of Meteorology (BoM) began monitoring a tropical low situated about 835 km northwest of the Keeling Islands.
 The next day, the low was upgraded to a Category 1 cyclone and given the name Lee.
-Shortly after being named, the JTWC issued a Tropical Cyclone Formation Alert as deep convection persisted around the center of circulation.
+Shortly after being named, the JTWC issued a TCFA as deep convection persisted around the center of circulation.
 The system was moving towards the southwest within an area of moderate wind shear.
 Several hours later, the JTWC designated Lee as Tropical Cyclone 03S.
 With continued development, Lee strengthened into a Category 2 cyclone, according to the BoM, with winds of 95 km/h 10-minute winds).
 At 1200 UTC, Lee crossed into Météo-France's area of responsibility at peak intensity.
 Upon entering their AoR, it was given a second name, Ariel, and designated as a severe tropical storm.

 Roughly six hours later, the JTWC assessed Lee–Ariel to have reached its peak intensity with winds of 110 km/h 1-minute sustained), based on the development of an eye-like structure.
 The next day, foreword motion slowed significantly due to a subtropical ridge located to the north of the storm.
 This ridge also caused the storm to turn towards the west, keeping a slow pace.
 Strong wind shear began to impact the system later that day, causing it to weaken into a moderate tropical storm.
 Despite the strong shear, most forecast models showed the storm re-intensifying several days out in an area of lower shear.
 Most of the deep convection was torn away from the system, with little remaining around the center of circulation.

 The storm weakened to a tropical depression around 0600 UTC on November 17 as convection continued to dissipate.
 Despite moving into an area favorable for intensification, Météo-France issued their final advisory on ex-Lee–Ariel on November 18 as it continued to weaken.
 The remnants of the system persisted for another ten days, completing an erratic counter-clockwise loop before taking a general westward direction.